aligent/aligent-graphql-mesh/README.md

 ## Environment configuration

-`BC_GRAPHQL_API` - Is used by codgen to automatically created types from the BigCommerce GraphQL Store Front API.
+The `X_AUTH_TOKEN`, `BC_CLIENT_SECRET` and `BC_CLIENT_ID` are all created at the same time by Devops in the BC Admin, from the BC Admin in settings -> Store-level API accounts -> Create API account.

-`X_AUTH_TOKEN` - Is a token used for the BC REST APIS and has different scopes applied, e.g. will only work with the products API.
-Created in the BC Admin from the BC Admin in settings > Store-level API accounts > Create API account as the name `ACCESS TOKEN`.
+`X_AUTH_TOKEN` - Is called `ACCESS TOKEN` in the BC Admin, this token used for the BC REST APIS and has different scopes applied, e.g. will only work with the products API.

-`BC_CLIENT_SECRET` - Is generated at the same time as the `X-AUTH_TOKEN`.
-This secret is used to sign a BC customer login JWT created in the `createCustomerLoginToken()` function.
+`BC_CLIENT_SECRET` - This secret is used to sign a BC customer login JWT created in the `createCustomerLoginToken()` function.
 This JWT that is used for redirecting to the checkout whilst staying logged in.

-`BC_CLIENT_ID` - Is also generated at the same time as the `X-AUTH_TOKEN` and is also used for the same customer login JWT, however its used in the payload of the JWT as `iss: BC_CLIENT_ID` (iss: Indicates the token's issuer.
+`BC_CLIENT_ID` - Is also used for the same customer login JWT, however its used in the payload of the JWT as `iss: BC_CLIENT_ID` (iss: Indicates the token's issuer.
 This is your API account's client ID.).

+`BC_GRAPHQL_API` - Is used by codgen to automatically created types from the BigCommerce GraphQL Store Front API. e.g. `https://client-sandbox.mybigcommerce.com/graphql` this URL is accessible in BC admin => Settings -> API -> Storefront API Playground

 `BC_GRAPHQL_TOKEN` - Is the JWT needed for the BC Graphql API and is not customer specific, used for introspecting BC GraphQL API for codegen.
-To generate one follow the steps below in Generating Tokens and then BC_GRAPHQL_TOKEN.

 This requires an existing X_AUTH_TOKEN to be passed in the header.

 Docs: https://developer.bigcommerce.com/docs/storefront-auth/tokens